buda-base/drs-deposit/DRS-BATCH-PROCESSING/DRDesignOverview.md

 #### Building Batches
 1. `getReadies` This python script gets the next set of works to be batch built.
 2. `splitWorks` This python script splits the output of `getReadies` into work lists.
-3. `runMultiple.sh` Generates processes and logging for each of the work lists that `splitWorks` has generated
+3. `runAny.sh` Generates processes and logging for each of the work lists that `splitWorks` has generated

 #### Depositing Batches
 1. Get total list of deposits (this is the manual process shown below above).
 Output is`Current Deposited Volumes.csv`